-- (1) The registrar is responsible for managing the administrative affairs of the appeal authority and, in addition to the powers and duties referred to in this Chapter, has all the powers to do what is necessary or convenient for the effective and efficient functioning of the appeal authority and to ensure accessibility and maintenance of the dignity of the appeal authority. - (2) The duties of the registrar include - (a) the determination of the sitting schedules of the appeal authority; - (b) assignment of appeals to the appeal authority; - (c) management of procedures to be adhered to in respect of case flow management and the finalisation of any matter before the appeal authority; - (d) transmission all documents and making all notifications required by the procedures laid down in the provincial spatial planning and land use management legislation; - (e) the establishment of a master registry file for each case which must record - (i) the reference number of each appeal; - (ii) the names of the parties; - (iii) all actions taken in connection with the preparation of the appeal for hearing; - (iv) the dates on which any document or notification forming part of the procedure are received in or dispatched from his or her office; - (v) the date of the hearing of the appeal;

-- (vi) the decision of the appeal authority; - (vii) whether the decision was unanimous or by majority vote; and - (viii) any other relevant information. - (3) The presiding officer of the appeal authority may give the registrar directions regarding the exercise of his or her powers under this Chapter. - (4) The registrar must give written notice to the presiding officer of all direct or indirect pecuniary interest that he or she has or acquires in any business or legal person carrying on a business.
+- (1) The registrar is responsible for managing the administrative affairs of the appeal authority and, in addition to the powers and duties referred to in this Chapter, has all the powers to do what is necessary or convenient for the effective and efficient functioning of the appeal authority and to ensure accessibility and maintenance of the dignity of the appeal authority. - (2) The duties of the registrar include - (a) the determination of the sitting schedules of the appeal authority; - (b) assignment of appeals to the appeal authority; - (c) management of procedures to be adhered to in respect of case flow management and the finalisation of any matter before the appeal authority; - (d) transmit all documents and make all notifications required by the procedures laid down in the provincial spatial planning and land use management legislation; - (e) the establishment of a master registry file for each case which must record - (i) the reference number of each appeal; - (ii) the names of the parties; - (iii) all actions taken in connection with the preparation of the appeal for hearing; - (iv) the dates on which any document or notification forming part of the procedure is received in or dispatched from his or her office; - (v) the date of the hearing of the appeal; - (vi) the decision of the appeal authority; - (vii) whether the decision was unanimous or by majority vote; and - (viii) any other relevant information. - (3) The presiding officer of the appeal authority may give the registrar directions regarding the exercise of his or her powers under this Chapter. - (4) The registrar must give written notice to the presiding officer of all direct or indirect pecuniary interest that he or she has or acquires in any business or legal person carrying on a business.

-Part C - Appeal Process
+Part C - Appeal process

-136. Commencing of appeal
+121. Commencing of appeal

-An appellant must commence an appeal by delivering a Notice of Appeal on a form approved by the Council to the municipal manager and the parties to the original application within 21 days as contemplated in section 51 of the Act.
+An appellant must commence an appeal by delivering an Appeal on a form approved by the Council to the municipal manager and the parties to the original application within 21 days as contemplated in section 51 of the Act.

-137. Notice of appeal
+122. Content of appeal

-- (1) A Notice of appeal must clearly indicate: - (a) whether the appeal is against the whole decision or only part of the decision and if only a part, which part; - (b) where applicable, whether the appeal is against any conditions of approval of an application and which conditions; - (c) the grounds of appeal including any findings of fact or conclusions of law; - (d) a clear statement of the relief sought on appeal; - (e) any issues that the appellant wants the appeal authority to consider in making its decision; and - (f) a motivation of an award for costs. - (2) An appellant may, within seven days from receipt of a notice to oppose an appeal amend the notice of appeal and must submit a copy of the amended notice to the appeal authority and to every respondent.
+- (1) An Appeal must clearly indicate: - (a) whether the appeal is against the whole decision or only part of the decision and if only a part, which part; - (b) where applicable, whether the appeal is against any conditions of approval of an application and which conditions; - (c) the grounds of appeal including any findings of fact or conclusions of law; - (d) a clear statement of the relief sought on appeal; and - (e) any issues that the appellant wants the appeal authority to consider in making its decision.